· FODMAP Diet Guide · guides · 10 min read

 Understanding the Traffic Light System

-The Monash FODMAP app uses a traffic light system for each food at different serving sizes:
+The Monash FODMAP app uses a traffic light system for each food at different serving sizes.
+You can also check FODMAP ratings in our food database or browse our low FODMAP food list.

 Green Light (Low FODMAP)